Laser Ablation Therapy

 The healthcare provider inserts the laser instrument through the cystoscope and into the patient’s bladder.
 The instrument is then used to target the laser on the specific area of tissue that needs to be treated.2

-The procedure is relatively quick and painless for most patients.
-However, while the laser is being used to treat affected tissue, the patient may feel a pulsing and/or slight stinging feeling in the bladder area.2
+The procedure is relatively quick and painless.
+However, while the laser is being used to treat affected tissue, you may feel a pulsing and/or slight stinging feeling in the bladder area.2

 What are the advantages?

 Another benefit of laser ablation therapy is that the procedure does not typically require general anesthesia.
-For many patients, this speeds up the recovery time and causes less pain after the procedure.
-One study found that more than 80 percent of patients with bladder cancer who were treated with laser ablation therapy scored their level of pain at 2 (or less) out of 10.3
+For many, this speeds up the recovery time and causes less pain after the procedure.3

 What are the possible side effects?

 Many patients treated with laser ablation therapy for bladder cancer do not experience many major side effects of the treatment.
-However, it is not uncommon for patients to experience some mild side effects for one or two days after treatment, including:2
+However, it is not uncommon for patients to experience some mild side effects for 1 or 2 days after treatment, including:2

 - The need to urinate more frequently